 But it’s not just the jaw muscles that cause the problem.
 Your jaw muscles work with other muscles in the head and neck, and when the jaw muscles are tense, they can pass their tension onto their partners.

-And, of course, there’s the phenomenon of referred pain, which we’ll talk about more later.
+Of course, there’s the phenomenon of referred pain, which we’ll talk about later.

 Migraines and Jaw Dysfunction